AlbertoMarziali/bmw_remote_start/README.md

 You can follow this schematic to build everything:
 ![arduino wiring](images/wiring_4.png)

-And this is the final look:
+And this is the final look (it's ugly, I know.
+You can make it definitely better):
 ![arduino_final wiring](images/wiring_5.jpg)

 # Credits